nuagenetworks/nuage-metroae-config/Documentation/CONFIG_INSTALLATION.md

-## Configuration Engine Installation
+# MetroAE Config Engine Installation

 MetroAE Configuration engine is provided as a Docker container.
-The installation of the container is handled via an install and management script.
-Along with the configuration container we also require some additional data.
+You can install the container and the supporting artifacts using the `metroae` srcript.
+By providing a few simple inputs, you can automatically install the Config Engine along with its dependencies.

-On a host where the configuration engine will be installed the following artifacts will be installed.
+On a host where the configuration engine will be installed the following artifacts will be installed by `metroae`:

-1. Docker container for configuration
+* Docker container for configuration
-2. Collection of configuration Templates
+* Collection of configuration Templates
-3. VSD API Specification
+* VSD API Specification

-#### System Requirements
+## System Requirements

+The MetroAE container requires the following on the host where it will be installed:

 * Operating System: RHEL/Centos 7.4+
 * Docker: Docker Engine 1.13.1+
 * Network Access: Internal and Public
 * Storage: At least 800MB

-##### Operating system
+## Operating system

 The primary requirement for the configuration container is Docker Engine, however the installation, container operation and functionality is only tested on RHEL/Centos 7.4.
-Many other operating systems will support Docker Engine, however support for these is not currently provided and would be considered experimental only.
-A manual set of installation steps is provided for these cases.
+You can use one of the many other operating systems will support Docker Engine, however support for these is not currently provided and would be considered experimental only.
+A manual set of installation steps is provided for you to use in these cases.

-##### Docker Engine
+## Docker Engine

 The configuration engine is packaged into a Docker container.
 This ensures that all package and library requirements are self-contained with no other host dependencies.
 To support this, Docker Engine must be installed on the host.
 The configuration container requirements, however, are quite minimal.
 Primarily, the Docker container mounts a local path on the host as a volume while ensuring that any templates and user data are maintained only on the host.
 The user never needs to interact directly with the container.

-##### Network Access
+## Network Access

-Currently the configuration container is hosted in an internal Docker registry and the public network as a secondary option, while the Templates and API Spec are hosted only publicly.
-The install script manages the location of these resources.
-The user does not need any further information.
-However, without public network access the installation will fail to complete.
+Currently the MetroAE container can be pulled from either an internal Nokia Docker registry or an Amazon AWS S3 bucket on the public network.
+The Feature Templates and VSD API Specifications are hosted publicly, as well.
+The `metroae` install script manages the location of these resources automatically.
+You don't need to manage this or provide any further information.
+However, public network access during the installation is required.

-##### Storage
+## Storage

-The configuration container along with the templates requires 800MB of local disk space.
+The MetroAE container along with the templates requires approximately 800MB of local disk space.
 Note that the container itself is ~750MB, thus it is recommended that during install a good network connection is available.

-##### User Privileges
+## User Privileges

 The user must have elevated privileges on the host system.

-### Installing via installation script
+## Installing via installation script

 1. Install Docker Engine